• Skip to primary navigation

 Does pumpkin chili taste like pumpkin?

-There's so much flavor in this paleo turkey chili that you won't notice the pumpkin.
+There's so much flavor in this pumpkin turkey chili that you won't notice the pumpkin.
 The star of this chili is undoubtedly the pumpkin puree for all the reasons mentioned above.
 But for all the pumpkin skeptics -- you can't really taste or smell the pumpkin flavor.
 This chili passes the taste test for my pumpkin-hating child.

-Looking for more easy Instant Pot recipes?
+Looking for more related recipes?
 Here are some ideas:

 • healthy white chicken chili with avocado